numocash/RMM/README.md

 ### Income

 Liquidity providers on Numo earn sustainable income from selling covered call options.
 As in traditional options markets, **sellers** earn a premium upfront.
 These premiums are paid by buyers who enjoy the *right but not obligation* to exercise the call option if it is in the money.
 To optimize the premiums earned, a batch auction can be implemented to match buyers and sellers.

-Numo deploys a `market` instance for each pair.
-Each `market` can handle any two arbitrary ERC-20 token and follows the standard naming conventions seen in traditional FX markets (`base`/`quote`).

 ## Setup